Strzok-Page texts reveal frustration, scramble after Comey firing: 'DYING down here'

 Days later, Strzok and Page exchanged texts that they were feeling a “sense of loss.”

 “Having a tough time processing tonight, Lis.
-Feeling a profound sense of loss,” Sztrok wrote.
+Feeling a profound sense of loss,” Strzok wrote.

 “I feel that same loss.
 I want to see what the FBI could become under him!
 His vision of greatness for our strong but flawed organization.
 I’m angry.
 Angry and mourning,” Page replied.
 “We will endure, we just won’t be as good.”